SensorUp/signal/README.md

 As a family
 I want to see an optimal daily menu for my family
-And I want to a breakdown per family member
+And I want a breakdown per family member
 So that I can improve the health of my family

 # Data